-Join an adventure that begins with a glacier walk on the icy slopes of Solheimajokull Glacier, followed by horseback riding across a black sand beach.
+Join an adventure that begins with a glacier walk on the icy slopes of Sólheimajökull Glacier, followed by horseback riding across Víkurfjara black sand beach.

-The tour begins when we all meet up at our base close to the foot of the Solheimajokull Glacier – once there you will meet your friendly glacier guide, who will provide you with all the equipment that you need and teach you how to walk on the ice using ice crampons and an ice axe.
+The tour begins at our base close to the foot of the Sólheimajökull Glacier.
+Once there you will meet your friendly glacier guide, who will provide you with all the equipment that you need and teach you how to walk on the ice using ice crampons and an ice axe.
+We will then head out into this incredible icy wilderness for an awe-inspiring experience that everyone is bound to enjoy.
 The glacier walk is not very challenging and is suitable for anyone that is in relatively good health.
-Then once everyone is ready, we will head out into this incredible icy wilderness for an awe-inspiring experience that everyone is bound to enjoy.

 As soon as we step out onto the glacier, we will enter an otherworldly ice kingdom, replete with dramatic rocky crevices, stunning ice sculptures and eerily beautiful shades of blue and white ice that will leave you breathless.
 Your friendly glacier guide will be with you every step of the way to provide fascinating insights into the incredible landscape that we are exploring.

 The second half of the tour will take us to the picturesque village of Vik on Iceland’s South Coast.
 We will all meet at our traditional Icelandic stables, where our friendly guide will introduce you to the horses and give us any relevant safety information.
 Then, once everyone is ready, we will head out onto the Vikurfjara black beach for a fascinating and fun horse ride to a truly spectacular backdrop.